Yanagikōji Station

-Yanagikōji Station (柳小路駅, Yanagikōji-eki) is a commuter railway station on the Enoshima Electric Railway (Enoden) located in the city of Fujisawa, Kanagawa Prefecture, Japan.
+Yanagikōji Station (柳小路駅, Yanagikōji-eki) is a railway station on the Enoshima Electric Railway (Enoden) located in the city of Fujisawa, Japan.

-Lines
+Service

-Yanagikōji Station is served by the Enoshima Electric Railway Main Line and is 1.2 km from the terminus of the line at Fujisawa Station.
+Yanagikōji Station is served by the Enoshima Electric Railway Main Line and is located 1.2 km from the line's terminus at Fujisawa Station.

-Station layout

-Then station consists of a single side platform serving one track for bi-directional traffic.
-There is no station building and the station is unattended.
+The station consists of a single side platform serving one track used for bi-directional traffic.
+The station is unstaffed.

 History

 Yanagikōji Station was opened on 1 April 1920.
 It was closed on 30 June 1944 during World War II and reopened on 15 July 1950.

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Yanagikōji being assigned station numbers EN03.